 1. Disneyland Paris

 Since 1992, Disneyland Paris, originally called Euro Disney resort has been drawing crowds from all over the world.
-Currently it is the number one tourist attraction in all of France and Europe, even beating out the Eiffel Tower and the Louvre.
-It is also the 16th most popular tourist attraction in the world.
-14.8 million people visited Disney Paris in 2015 according to their annual report.
+Currently, it is the number one tourist attraction in all of France and Europe, even beating out the

 It is the second most visited attraction in France after Disneyland Paris but as far as monuments go, it is the most visited-paid monument in the world.
 In 2015, almost 7 million people ascended this French treasure.
 Some by elevator others climbed the 1664 steps by foot from bottom to top. (source)